Teachers Retirement System of The State of Kentucky Makes New Investment in StepStone Group Inc. (NASDAQ:STEP)

 Teachers Retirement System of The State of Kentucky purchased a new position in StepStone Group Inc. (NASDAQ:STEP) during the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The firm purchased 17,800 shares of the company’s stock, valued at approximately $474,000.

 A number of other large investors have also modified their holdings of STEP.
 Jennison Associates LLC acquired a new stake in StepStone Group in the 3rd quarter worth about $2,261,000.
-Wells Fargo & Company MN acquired a new position in shares of StepStone Group in the 3rd quarter valued at about $468,000.
-William Blair Investment Management LLC acquired a new position in shares of StepStone Group in the 3rd quarter valued at about $13,822,000.
+Wells Fargo & Company MN acquired a new position in StepStone Group during the 3rd quarter worth approximately $468,000.
+William Blair Investment Management LLC acquired a new position in StepStone Group during the 3rd quarter worth approximately $13,822,000.
 GSA Capital Partners LLP acquired a new position in StepStone Group during the 3rd quarter worth approximately $266,000.
 Finally, Principal Financial Group Inc. acquired a new position in StepStone Group during the 3rd quarter worth approximately $1,357,000.

 STEP stock opened at $34.31 on Monday.
 StepStone Group Inc. has a 52-week low of $22.72 and a 52-week high of $35.76.
 The business’s 50 day simple moving average is $28.37.

 Several equities analysts recently commented on STEP shares.
-JPMorgan Chase & Co. started coverage on StepStone Group in a research report on Monday, October 12th.
-They set a “neutral” rating and a $29.00 price target on the stock.
+The Goldman Sachs Group started coverage on StepStone Group in a research report on Monday, October 12th.
+They set a “neutral” rating and a $26.00 price target on the stock.
 Barclays started coverage on StepStone Group in a research report on Monday, October 12th.
 They set an “equal weight” rating on the stock.
-Morgan Stanley boosted their price target on StepStone Group from $33.00 to $34.00 and gave the stock an “overweight” rating in a research report on Thursday, November 12th.
 UBS Group started coverage on StepStone Group in a research report on Monday, October 12th.
 They set a “buy” rating and a $30.00 price target on the stock.
-Finally, The Goldman Sachs Group started coverage on StepStone Group in a report on Monday, October 12th.
-They set a “neutral” rating and a $26.00 price objective on the stock.
+Morgan Stanley lifted their price objective on StepStone Group from $33.00 to $34.00 and gave the stock an “overweight” rating in a report on Thursday, November 12th.
+Finally, JPMorgan Chase & Co. started coverage on StepStone Group in a report on Monday, October 12th.
+They set a “neutral” rating and a $29.00 price objective on the stock.
 Three investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
 StepStone Group currently has an average rating of “Hold” and an average target price of $29.75.

 About StepStone Group